AkhilDeo/AkhilDeo/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-akhildeo-blue?style=flat&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/akhildeo/)](https://www.linkedin.com/in/akhildeo/)
 [![Email Badge](https://img.shields.io/badge/adeo1-D14836?style=flat&logo=gmail&logoColor=white)](mailto:adeo1@jhu.edu)

 Welcome to my GitHub Profile!
-I am a CS student @ Johns Hopkins, and currently a Student Researcher @ [JHU CLSP](https://www.clsp.jhu.edu/) and a Student Researcher @ [JHU LCSR](https://lcsr.jhu.edu/).
-I've previously interned @ Amazon AGI, Scale AI, AWS, and Paypal.
-Some other roles I've had are as Director of [HopHacks](https://hophacks.com/), and SWE Intern at uCredit.
-My interests include ML, AI, NLP, robotics, and computer vision.
-Thanks for visiting my profile and I'd love to connect here and on [LinkedIn](https://www.linkedin.com/in/akhildeo/)!
+I am a CS student @ Johns Hopkins, and currently a Student Researcher @ [JHU CLSP](https://www.clsp.jhu.edu/).
+I've previously interned @ Amazon AGI, AWS, Scale AI, and Paypal.
+I was previous a student researcher @ JHU LCSR, and was also the the Director of [HopHacks](https://hophacks.com/).
+My interests include NLP (alignment) and robotics.
+Thanks for visiting my profile and I'd love to connect here and on [X]([https://www.linkedin.com/in/akhildeo/](https://x.com/akhil_deo1))!

-Currently working on improving the social reasoning and theory-of-mind abilities of large language models, and dabbling in new learning strategies via reinforcement learning fine-tuning.
-Previously, I developed a multi-agent system for superior unit test generation (published in [AAAI](https://doi.org/10.1609/aaai.v39i28.35246)), and a phone app that could teleoperate a da Vinci Surgical System (published by the [Hamlyn Symposium on Medical Robotics](https://doi.org/10.31256/HSMR2023.63)).
+Currently working on improving reasoning performance and faithfulness in LMs through more dense verifiable rewards.
+Previously, I evaluated the theory-of-mind abilities of large language models (see my work [here](https://huggingface.co/datasets/adeo1/SocialNLI)), and developed a multi-agent system for superior unit test generation (published in [AAAI](https://doi.org/10.1609/aaai.v39i28.35246)) and a mobile app that could teleoperate a da Vinci Surgical System (published in the [Hamlyn Symposium on Medical Robotics](https://doi.org/10.31256/HSMR2023.63)).

 If you want to learn more about me, check out my [personal website](https://akhildeo.com/).